trslater/raytracer/README.md

 ## Status

-Sphere and triangle rendering with no shading working correctly.
+Sphere, triangle, and parallelogram rendering with no shading working correctly.